tango-controls/TangoSourceDistribution/README.md

 $>
 ```

-`ant build` creates _build_ where it performs all required manipulations to fetch, download and assemble all the components of Tango Source Distribution: c++ from githug repos; java from maven repos
+`ant build` creates _build_ where it performs all required manipulations to fetch, download and assemble all the components of Tango Source Distribution: c++ from githug repos; java from maven repos.
+Result is placed into _build/distr_

 `ant package` creates tango-XXX.tar.gz file in _build_ directory where XXX is the name of the current branch or dev